This restaurant booted Sarah Sanders. Then came the digital pitchforks.

 The restaurant's Facebook page was also inundated, with some commenters criticizing the eatery for kicking out Sanders and others praising it for taking a stand against the Trump administration over its "zero tolerance" immigration policy.

-The most recent post on the page, a May 10 announcement about coq au vin (a French braised chicken dish) being added to the menu, was bombarded with nearly 30,000 comments as of Monday morning.
+The most recent post on the page, a May 10 announcement about coq au vin (a French braised chicken dish) being added to the menu, was bombarded with more than 30,000 comments as of Monday afternoon.

 The phenomenon is not limited to politics.
 When two popular YouTube video creators quarreled with a bar in Cleveland, the establishment's Yelp page was deluged and some of its staff received death threats.

-As of Monday morning, the Red Hen was already deep in the grip of online hysteria.
-Conspiracy theorists who had erroneously pegged a Washington, D.C., pizza parlor as the site of a child sex slave operation were already showing signs of zeroing in on the Red Hen's staff.
+As of Monday, the Red Hen was already deep in the grip of online hysteria.
+Conspiracy theorists who had erroneously pegged a Washington pizza parlor as the site of a child sex slave operation were already showing signs of zeroing in on the Red Hen's staff.

 The furor can also end up hitting other businesses by mistake.
-An Italian restaurant in Washington, D.C., that is also named the Red Hen was caught up in the controversy.
+An Italian restaurant in Washington that is also named the Red Hen was caught up in the controversy.

-That eatery, a reported favorite among local politicos, was hit with a flurry of criticism online, according to its owner, Mike Friedman.
+That establishment, a reported favorite among local politicos, was hit with a flurry of criticism online, according to its owner, Mike Friedman.

 "We woke up on Saturday to a storm on social media," Friedman said, adding that the Red Hen in Virginia reached out to explain what had happened.